benbaptist/minecraft-wrapper/README.md

 You will also need "tar" installed if you need backups.
 Most Linux distros have this pre-installed, but you may need to install it manually on Windows: http://gnuwin32.sourceforge.net/packages/gtar.htm

 You only need to download Wrapper.py, the 'wrapper' folder is just the extracted version of Wrapper.py.</br>
+**Python Versions**

-*Wrapper is presently written for Python 2.7, but we are progressing towards python 3.
-Afterwards, only python 3.4+ and 2.6+ will be supported.*
+*Wrapper is presently written for Python 2.7, but we are progressing towards python 3.*

+*It may run under 2.6, but this may cause problems with some dependencies.*

+*Once it is fully Python 3 compatible, only python 3.4/5+ and 2.7+ will be supported.*

 **LINUX Installation**